 Initially, we focus mainly on the fungus gnat families Mycetophilidae and Bolitophilidae, both of which have their highest known diversity in the vast circumpolar taiga belt.
 Like the name indicates, the larval stage of fungus gnats feeds on fungal mycelium, in particular that of ectomycorrhizal fungi that also have their peak of diversity in the northern temperate regions.
 Once a better understanding of their biosystematics is established this opens up entirely new perspectives for studies of trophic interactions and food webs in the region.

 In sum, these insects provide us with a fascinating but yet little known model system to study evolution in the Taiga and Tundra biomes, both short term in a perspective of changing climate and recent ice-ages, and in longer term through the development and movements of the continents and entire biomes.

-We work to quickly building up a reference library of fungus gnats in BOLDSYSTEMS through NorBol – Norwegian Barcode of Life Project and FinBOL – Finnish Barcode of Life Project, both national networks of research institutions collaborating on DNA barcoding of organisms and regional nodes in the International Barcode of Life Project (iBOL).
+We have already built a solid reference library of mainly Nordic fungus gnats on BLOD (see Kjærandsen 2022) through NorBol – Norwegian Barcode of Life Project and FinBOL – Finnish Barcode of Life Project, both national networks of research institutions collaborating on DNA barcoding of organisms and regional nodes in the International Barcode of Life Project (iBOL).

 Our major research issues concerns:

 - To discover and describe the species living in the Western Palaearctic (Nordic) quartile of the Taiga and Tundra.
 We have already assembled materials of roughly 100 species that potentially are new to science, but many of them needs to be thoroughly compared with North American species (and DNA-barcode libraries) before they can be described.